ZahraMertens/RegExGist/README.md

  * `([\da-z\.-]+)` This subexpression will validate if the email domain name matches the pattern
  * `([a-z\.]{2,6})` This construct will validate the remaining domain name such as `.com`, `.net` or `.co`

-Because of the grouping construct we re able to apply different quantifier rules to different subexpressions.
+Because of the grouping construct we are able to apply different quantifier rules to different subexpressions.

 ### Character Classes

-Character classes are special notations which match any symbol from certain set.
+Character classes are special notations which match any symbol from certain sets.
 We already know the bracket expressions which are considered character classes.
-But there are also some other common character classes which can be indicated by a backslash `\` character.
-Certain letters can be escaped by representing common character classes, such as words, whitespaces or digits.Some examples of character classes are:
+But there are also some other common character classes which can be indicated by a backslash `\`.
+Certain letters can be escaped by representing common character classes, such as words, whitespaces or digits.
+Some examples of character classes are:

  * `.` - Matches any character excet a newline character
  * `\d` - this is a digit character class and matches any single digit(arabic) and is equivalent to the bracket expression `[0-9]`